automl/CARL/docs/source/installation.rst

 .. code-block:: bash

-    conda create -n genrl python=3.9
+    conda create -n carl python=3.9
-    conda activate genrl
+    conda activate carl

 TODO

-You should now have GenRL installed.
+You should now have CARL installed.
 The code itself can be found in the 'src' folder.